SDSU-VR-Club/Galaxy-Gazer/README.md

 Task list for part 2:

-create the elliptical motion of the stars (Kain)

 create a protractor tool that can measure the angle between to points on a stars ellipse (Sam or Cory)

-add player ability to turn star trails on and off (Vanessa)

-make the stars in the scene equal to their positions in a constellation (big dipper)